-Data and phone/voice cabling installations require knowledge of network concepts, protocols and testing equipment.
-Computer Networks resilience and performance are based on an installed cable, wireless and/or fiber optic infrastructure.
-If improperly designed, your data cabling physical infrastructure could be the bottleneck of your computer network.
+Low voltage data and structured wiring and cabling installations require knowledge of network concepts, protocols, and testing equipment.
+If improperly designed, your data wiring solutions physical infrastructure could be the bottleneck of your computer network.

 Our team of computer network engineers work closely with you to produce a quality computer network optimized for performance and reliability.

 Innovative Dynamic Networks will work together with you or your architect to design a complete structured wiring infrastructure solution for your existing business or new construction.
-Our engineers have designed several new/retrofit wiring design that will cover all aspect of your IT infrastructure to be able to deploy; Security camera systems, access control, VOIP Phone system, wireless, etc..
+Our engineers have designed several new/retrofit data wiring that will cover all aspects of your IT to be able to deploy; Security camera systems, access control, VOIP Phone system, wireless systems, etc.

 Not too long ago, when local area networks were being designed, each work area outlet typically consisted of one Category 3 circuit for voice and one Category 5e circuit for data.
 Category 3 cables consisted of four loosely twisted pairs under an overall jacket and were tested to 16 megahertz.

 Category 5e cables, on the other hand, had its four pairs more tightly twisted than the Category 3 and were tested up to 100 megahertz.
 The design allowed for voice on one circuit and data on the other.
 As network equipment data rates increased and more network devices were finding their way onto the network, this design quickly became obsolete.